scipy-conference/scipy_proceedings/papers/david_nicholson/nicholson.rst

 To relate a model as declared with a definition to the machine learning tasks that we implement within the vak framework, we introduce the concept of model *families*.
 A model family is represented by a sub-class of the core ``lightning.LightningModule`` class.
-Each class representing a family implements a family-specific methods:
+Each class representing a family implements family-specific methods:
 ``training_step``, ``validation_step``, ``prediction_step``, and ``forward``.
 In this way, model families are defined operationally: a model can belong to a family if it accepts the inputs provided by logic